CEELI Institute: Programs

 counterterrorism, transnational organized crime, cybercrime, and narcotics trafficking at the judicial training academies of India, Sri Lanka, and the Maldives.
 In 2021, CEELI launched the African Judicial Exchange Network, which now consists of approximately 350 judges from eleven Anglophone countries.
 The CEELI networks focus on promoting judicial independence and integrity.
 The Institute organizes regular events for the networks to ensure the growth of a supportive peer exchange system.
 The judges in the CEELI networks compiled over 130 judiciary-related international standards in their "Manual Independence, Impartiality, and Integrity of Justice: A Thematic Compilation of International Standards, Policies, and Best Practices".
-Currently, CEELI has 20 publications on their website in six regional languages.
+Currently, CEELI has 26 publications on their website in thirteen regional languages.

-In June 2024, Polish Justice Minister Adam Bodnar provided the keynote address at CEELI’s Annual Meeting focusing on how Poland succeeded in reversing its decade of rule of law backsliding and is now restoring judicial independence.
+In June 2024, Polish Justice Minister and member of the CEELI Institute's Board, Adam Bodnar provided the keynote address at CEELI's Annual Meeting focusing on how Poland succeeded in reversing its decade of rule of law backsliding and is now restoring judicial independence.